loganknecht/IgneousCodeSample/PostMortem.md

 Following that there was also another requirement, one that wanted a display of chart data.
 Now, I personally haven't used any charting libraries outside of matplotlib in Python, so I did some minor research, and then chose the Flot javascript library because that's what StackOverflow is supposedly using.
 There wasn't a performance thought, or visual aesthetic basis for any of that.
 I'll discuss later how I feel like this bit me in the butt.

 With the libraries selected I decided to move forward with creation of a general feel for the website.
 This meant creating a structure for how to display information, configuring a layout that would represent the location of the charts I would be hooking up, etc, etc. This is where bootstrap came in.
-With minimal effort I had configured a template of the looke and feel I was going for.
+With minimal effort I had configured a template of the look and feel I was going for.

 Once the basic look was accomplished I started to configure a basic chart created by Flot.
 This was such a pain in my butt!
 Flot has some reasonable documentation, but there were so many times I caught myself creating javascript objects with incorrect data that it became frustrating.
 I'll cover more on this later.